 But here’s the crucial addendum, which I failed to appreciate: screwing up is not enough.
 Because I certainly made lots of mistakes – I just tried not to pay attention to them.
 I did my best to look the other way.

-And that’s why I need my new standard procedures.
-They are a forcing function, forcing me to deal with my own bad decisions.
+And that’s why I need my new rules.
 Writing about science, about the hard struggle for truth, has always been a profound privilege.
 When I lost the trust of readers, I lost that privilege.

 These rules are my attempt to make sure that never happens again.
-If nothing else, my new procedures are a mark of my mistakes, a reminder that whatever I do next will be shadowed by what I’ve done.
+Their details are a kind of self-portrait, a summary of all those weaknesses I’d rather ignore.
+If nothing else, my new procedures are a mark of my mistakes, a reminder that whatever I do next will be shadowed by what I've done.

 There are days when that strikes me as a tragic fact.
 And then there are days when I see it as a necessary burden, when I can imagine my failure as a kind of protection, like an antibody in the bloodstream after a disease.